1894 AHAC season

 The 1894 Amateur Hockey Association of Canada season lasted from January 5 until March 10.
 The season ended with a four-way tie, necessitating a playoff to decide the league and Stanley Cup championships.
 The Montreal Hockey Club defeated the Ottawa Hockey Club in the final playoff game to claim the title.
+These were the first ever Stanley Cup playoff games as the first Stanley Cup was awarded to the 1893 regular season first place finisher - also the Montreal Hockey Club.